Girish1704/Cloud-Native-Application/labguide/gl-migrate-mondodb-to-cosmosdb-using-dbmigration.md

    - Enter `exit` to exit from Mongo.

-   - Please run the below-mentioned commands in the command prompt and perform steps 1 and 2 again.
+   - Please run the commands mentioned below in the command prompt and perform steps 1 and 2 again.

       ```
       cd ~/Cloud-Native-Application/labfiles/src/developer/content-init